mk-pmb/ceson-js/README.md

 ﻿
 CESON: Commented ECMAScript Object Notation
 ===========================================
 Yet another JSON derivative.
+(For comparison with others, see below.)

-Mostly like JSON, but:
+CESON is mostly like JSON, but:

   * It will always be a strict subset of ECMAScript.
   * Definition of whitespace and acceptable line endings is inherited from